“To pause is to go on a pilgrimage into ourselves.

 I’m envisioning a small group of women getting together for approximately an hour and a half, on two consecutive Monday evenings.

-The goal is to get together and reflect, breathe, and engage our creativity in order to reconnect with ourselves and regain a sense of balance and peace.
+The goal is to get together and reflect, breathe, and engage our creativity to reconnect with ourselves and regain a sense of balance and peace.

 For further details, please visit the event’s page and if you know of anyone who may find this retreat beneficial, you are welcome to share this post with them.